lgarzia/lgarzia.github.io/docs/notes/index.md

 ## Rust
 Learning Rust and system programming.

-## Soft Skills
-Musing about non-technical aspects of projects.

 ## Web
 Developing front-end experiences.

+## Professional Development
+Musing about non-technical aspects of staying relevant from Personal branding to future of work.